 We designed our platform to address key workflows within a trades business.
 Our platform offerings include: Core, Pro and FinTech products.
-We land with our Core product, which offers a base-level functionality across all key workflows.
-To supplement our Core product and provide an even higher level of functionality, we offer our Pro products, which provide value-additive capabilities, as well as our FinTech products, which include third-party payment processing and third-party financing solutions.
+Our Core offers a base-level functionality across all key workflows.
+To supplement our Core and provide an even higher level of functionality, we offer our Pro products, which provide value-additive capabilities, as well as our FinTech products, which include third-party payment processing and third-party financing solutions.